Madadayo: Plot

 The lot across from the couple is purchased by a developer who believes their house will be in the way and insists on purchasing it.
 Uchida refuses, and realizes that developing the lot will tower over his house.
 His students get together, purchase the lot, and return it to the seller who needed the money but also needed the lot.
 The seller promises not to disturb Uchida's view.

-Alley disappears during a storm.
-Uchiro is heartbroken and sinks into a deep depression.
-He conducts numerous searches, enlisting his students, local schools, and the townspeople.
-Several false leads only lead him to further despair.
-On a train, he thinks he sees Alley at a station, but the train pulls away.
-He never sees Alley again.
+Nora disappears during a storm, which causes Uchiro to become heartbroken and sink into a deep depression.
+He conducts numerous searches, enlisting his students, local schools, and the townspeople, but aside several false leads, Nora is never seen again.
 Soon after, another cat appears.
 He names it Kurz (German for 'short') and with the new cat, his depression lifts.

 His former students hold the seventeenth Not Yet Banquet.
 No longer an all-men's affair, children of his students present him with flowers, and the students' grandchildren present him with a large cake.
 After receiving the cake and giving his remarks, he collapses from arrhythmia.
-He is taken home to rest.
-He falls asleep and dreams of playing Hide-and-seek as a child.
+After being taken home to rest, he falls asleep and dreams of playing hide-and-seek as a child.
 The other children keep asking if he's ready while he is looking for a place to hide and he replies, "not yet".
 He finally finds a place to hide, and in so doing, looks out toward a golden sun.

 Many of the movie's vignettes, like the search for a missing cat and the time Uchida spent in a one-room hut after his home was destroyed in a bombing raid, come from Uchida's own writings, but the movie also gives Kurosawa the chance to comment on aspects of modern Japanese history like the American occupation of Japan that he had only been able to explore indirectly in his earlier works.